Arndtman/BoyoRPG/README.md

 # BoyoRPG

-These files CURRENTLY require PYGAME module installed and recommend python 3.x.
+These files CURRENTLY require PYGAME module installed and recommend PYTHON 3.x.

 There are some bugs because it is currently in development.